WestBridge Capital to acquire 15% stake in Edelweiss Asset Management

-Edelweiss Financial Services Ltd (EFSL) on Friday said global investment firm WestBridge Capital is acquiring a 15 per cent stake in Edelweiss Asset Management for Rs 450 crore.
+Edelweiss Financial Services (EFSL) announced that WestBridge Capital is acquiring a 15% stake for a consideration of Rs 450 crore in Edelweiss Asset Management (the Asset Manager of Edelweiss Mutual Fund).

-This transaction valued the asset management company at around Rs 3,000 crore.

-The deal is beneficial for all stakeholders and comes at an opportune time for Edelweiss Mutual Fund (MF), as it now shifts into the next phase of growth, Edelweiss Financial Services said in a statement.

 You’ve reached your limit of {{free_limit}} free articles this month.